-Despite the proposal seeking an exception to the building height clause, the bulk and scale of the building will have minimal effect as the variation is minimal, and due to rising water levels.
+Despite the proposal seeking an exception to the building height clause, the bulk and scale of the building will have minimal effect as the variation is minimal.
 The development will present to the waterway as a barely discernible change, complementary to the locality and its character.